 My choice to take a year off at that point is certainly not one that I regret.
 I returned feeling refreshed and far better prepared for university, not only because I’d stepped away from the academic world but also because I’d made my gap year relevant to my degree in French by working as an au pair in France.

 Just be sure to use your time off productively, as that way your university will respect your decision to take a gap year and regard it as a worthwhile experience.

-Tony Higgins, former chief executive of UCAS, once said in an interview with The Independent: "Students who take a well-planned structured year out are more likely to be satisfied with, and complete, their chosen course.
+Tony Higgins, former chief executive of UCAS, once said "Students who take a well-planned structured year out are more likely to be satisfied with, and complete, their chosen course.
 The benefits of a well-structured year out are now widely recognised by universities and colleges and cannot fail to stand you in good stead in later life."

 Just what you want to hear!